Development of a simulation and analysis framework for N{\nu}DEx experiment

-Nygren’s proposal~\cite{Nygren_2018} assumed optimistically that a stability mechanism for $\mathrm{SeF_6^-}$ exists and may be similar to that of $\mathrm{SF_6^-}$.
-However, the dissociation mechanism and electron attachment properties were not considered, and the lifetime of $\mathrm{SeF_6^-}$ at high pressure remains unknown.
+Although anion yields in high-pressure pure $\mathrm{SeF_6}$ have not been directly measured, prior studies offer valuable insights.
+Low-pressure investigations~\cite{Gary, BRION1969197} predominantly observe the $\mathrm{SeF_5^-}$ species.
+However, reducing the number density through admixtures of $\mathrm{SF_6}$ or nitrogen enables the detection of both $\mathrm{SeF_6^-}$ and $\mathrm{SeF_5^-}$.
+Nygren’s proposal~\cite{Nygren_2018} postulated that a stability mechanism for \reviewII{the excited} $\mathrm{SeF_6^-}$ \reviewII{ion} might exist, potentially similar to that of $\mathrm{SF_6^-}$.
+However, the specific dissociation mechanism and electron attachment properties were not explicitly modeled, and the lifetime of $\mathrm{SeF_6^-}$ at high pressure remains unverified.

-For the N$\nu$DEx experiment, a pressure of 10 atm at 20$^\circ$C corresponds to a gas density of approximately $10^{26}\ \mathrm{m^{-3}}$, higher than that used in~\cite{Gary}, suggesting that only $\mathrm{SeF_5^-}$ may be observed under these conditions.
-Moreover, the high pressure ensures that the reduced electric field $E/n$ remains low, so high-field effects can be neglected.

-Nevertheless, the possible formation of $\mathrm{SeF_6^-}$ cannot be completely excluded, particularly under specific admixture or pressure conditions.
-In this study, we treat both $\mathrm{SeF_5^-}$ and $\mathrm{SeF_6^-}$ as candidate charge carriers, adopting a 20:80 yield ratio~\cite{Gary}, allowing evaluation of reconstruction performance under the dual-ion hypothesis.
-If future measurements confirm the absence of $\mathrm{SeF_6^-}$ under experimental conditions, the framework can still operate with single-species transport, although time stamping and z-position reconstruction would then require alternative methods.
+Nevertheless, the formation of $\mathrm{SeF_6^-}$ cannot be entirely excluded, particularly under specific admixture or pressure conditions.
+In this study, we treat both $\mathrm{SeF_5^-}$ and $\mathrm{SeF_6^-}$ \reviewII{negative ions} as candidate charge carriers, adopting a 20:80 yield ratio~\cite{Nygren_2018,Gary} to evaluate \reviewII{track} reconstruction performance under a dual-ion hypothesis.
+If future measurements confirm the absence of $\mathrm{SeF_6^-}$ under experimental conditions, the framework can be simplified to single-species model, although the absolute z-position reconstruction would then require alternative methods.